n123git/save-docs/general.md

 title: General (Read First)
 ---

-This page marks the basic layout of save files (with the assumption you understand basic concepts such as endianness, and constructs such as signed integers and bitmasks).
+This page marks the basic layout of *decrypted* save files (with the assumption you understand basic concepts such as endianness, and constructs such as signed integers and bitmasks).

 The Save System is composed of 2 little-endian file types:
- * `game*.yw` files, these hold the main save file data and are named as such, where `game1.yw` is the 1st save file, `game2.yw` is the 2nd, and `game3.yw` is the 3rd and final save file (in game displayed top to bottom).
-These store everything aside from the player's name, encryption keys and preview data.
+ * `game*.yw` files, these hold the main save file data and are named as such (where `game1.yw` is the 1st save file, `game2.yw` is the 2nd, and `game3.yw` is the 3rd.
+Displayed top to bottom ingame).
+These store everything aside from the player's name, encryption keys for v2 saves and preview data.
 It use a `SectionID` format.
  * `head.yw` files, these contain the player's name, encryption keys for V2 saves - along with their preview data (all the data seen before you click on a save file).
 Editing most of the preview data is pointless as saving will restore it to it's actual value - although this dosen't apply to all properties such as the player's name.
-These are encrypted identically to `YW1` save files.
+These are encrypted identically to `YW1` save files - see the decrypt page for more.

 # **SectionID Format**